reductstore/reduct-cli-py/docs/export.md

 rcli  --parallel 10  export folder myalias/mybucket ./exported-data
 ```

-### Examples
+## Examples

-Here are some examples of how you might use the `rcli export folder` command with the available options:
+Here are some examples of how you might use the `rcli export` command with the available options:

 To export all data from the `mybucket` bucket that was created after January 1, 2022: